kirandash/django/scrum_board_ui/README.md

 2. Create src/components/containers/ScrumCard.js to hold the wrapper.
 3. Create src/components/ui/ScrumCard.js to hold the view.
 4. Add ScrumCardContainer wrapper to ScrumList.js.

+**Difference b/w import {something} and import something from something.js**:
+    - If the item is exported as default, we don't need to destructure during import.
+It can be directly imported.
+Ex: `import ScrumCard from '../ui/ScrumCard';`
+    - If the item is exported as const from a file.
+We have to destructure during import.
+Ex: import { lists } from `'../../assets/data/sample_data';`

+## 7. Managing State of our App with Redux
+### 7.1 Why do we need Redux?
+1. Let's have a look at ways to manage state:
+    - **A single state**: Creating state for root component and using that for all child components following a prop chain. **Cons**: Not suitable for large applications.
+As lots of props get attached to root state.
+And we will have to deal with **props drilling**.
+For example: App ---> Page ---> Section ---> List ---> ListItem.
+Ugly and difficult to troubleshoot.
+Prone to errors if we break the prop chain by mistake.
+    - **Components managing their own state**: Creating state for each component.
+Pros: No Props drilling. **Cons**: Difficult to share data between two components.
+    - **Global State Management**: A single centralized state, With all child components having unlimited access to it. **Pros**: No Props drilling.
+Easy to share state data b/w components. **Cons**: No rules/organizations on how to create state and use it.
+Thus leads to inconsistency b/w developers.
+And hard to recreate bugs for troubleshooting.
+Thus, unrestricted global state is not an ideal choice.
+    - **Redux** solves this problem by adding rules/orgnaizations to global state management.

+### 7.2 Understanding Redux
+1. Redux helps managing state or data in our application.
+2. Redux consists of 3 things: A Redux Store, Redux Actions and Reducers.
+    - **Redux Store**: JSON object that contains current state of our app.
+Redux Works on global state management concept.
+It has one centralized state where all our data is available and the centralized state is called **Store**. **The redux store** is basically a JSON object that can hold any type of data we want.
+Ex: In our application, the store will hold all the countries data.
+    - **Redux actions**: It defines different actions that can occur in our app.
+Ex: `ADD_CARD_BUTTON_CLICKED`.
+A Redux action is a JSON object consisting of two things: type of the action and payload.
+    - **Reducers**: This defines what changes to do with Redux Store when a Redux action occurs.
+Ex: When `ADD_CARD_BUTTON_CLICKED` action occurs, we take all the data in payload and store it in countries property in our redux store.
+3. How redux helps react with state/data management?
+    - We can also manage state or data without React but the main problem is there are no standard sets of rules to follow.
+So, if you are building a large application with a team, not having a set of standards will create more bugs in your project.
+Redux solves this problem by adding some extra set of standards or rules that each developer can follow.

+### 7.3 Adding redux and react-redux to our React App
+1. We will need two packages for implementing Redux in our Application.
+    - redux to handle redux realated tasks and
+    - react-redux to integrate redux with react
+    - Install using npm: `cd scrum_board_ui` & `npm install redux react-redux`
+2. Create src/store/store.js: This file will hold logic for our redux store.
+    - Create root store by combining all reducers
+3. In index.js: wrap `App`with `Provider`.
+Provider provides our centralized Redux store to a react component.
+Ex: `<Provider store={configureStore()}><App/></Provider>`